yodadaenerys/zoomShare/recipes/sour dough bread v2/sdb - steps.rst

 **dutch oven baking:**
  - pre-heat dutch oven to 450F, bake covered ~~20~~ 30 mins, uncover, reduce temp to 400F, and bake 10 mins, turn, bake 10 mins, checking for desired color.

+**no preheat baking**
+ - do not preheat.
+Put cold dough into cold DO start oven with DO inside.
+I do 450° for 50 minutes remove lid lower to 400° for approximately 10 minutes till internal temperature is 208°

 Store bâtards, loosely wrapped, for several days at room temperature; freeze for longer storage.